northern-tester/testability-engineering/testability-engineering.md

 ### Architectures designed for testability improve flow

 We believe that the testability of our application architecture is a leading indicator of quality.
 Designing our architectures for testability, with early and often consideration for testing increases flow of value and reduces toil.

-### Striving for common understanding through simplicity

-We understand that testable systems strive for simplicity and benefit all through creating common understanding.
-Excessive complexity excludes contribution to the team testing culture, therefore our understanding of risks and the needs of all involved.

 ### Better organisational relationships increase testability